AbdullaPatva/sanity-plugin-team-members/README.md

 # Sanity Team Members Plugin

-A comprehensive Sanity plugin for managing and displaying team members with flexible configuration options.
+A Sanity plugin for managing team members with flexible configuration options for both portable text blocks and reference fields.

 ## Features